mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 The Book of Enoch is the only place in Scripture where the calendar is given.
 See Enoch chapters [72](https://parallel.thebookofenoch.info/#72) to [80](https://parallel.thebookofenoch.info/#80).

 When describing the feast days, the books of Torah assumed that the readers were already familiar with the calendar.
 This makes sense when we consider that the Book of Enoch had already been written a long time before Moses received the Torah.

+## Other Points of Interest

+{% include verse.html
+text="When Abram heard that his nephew had been taken captive, he led forth his trained men, born in his house, three hundred eighteen of them, and went in pursuit as far as **Dan**." verse="Genesis 14:14"
+%}

+It has been remarked[^dan] that the mention of "Dan" here is anachronistic, as the allocation for the tribe of Dan did not yet exist, nor did the city of Dan (see {% include inline-verse.html verse="Judges 18:29" text-after=")." %} Interestingly, Enoch also mentions this place called Dan!

+[^dan]: See for example [here](https://puritanboard.com/threads/scribal-replacement-of-place-name-in-genesis-14-14.46579/) and [here](https://www.tektonics.org/af/anachronisms.php).

+{% include verse.html
+text="And I went off and sat down at the waters of **Dan**, in the land of <strong>Dan</strong>, to the south of the west of Hermon" verse="Enoch 13:7"
+%}

+## Footnotes